aswinnnn/pyscan/README.md

 ```

 by <i>"source"</i> I mean `requirements.txt`, `pyproject.toml` or your python files.
+Note: Your docker engine/daemon should be running as pyscan utilizes the `docker create` command.

 <br>
 Here's the order of precedence for a "source" file: